hapax/hapax.github.io/assets/teaching.md

 There needs to be some motivation to walk, something to walk towards or to look at.
-If there isn't, it becomes a chore, and rather than being trained to walk, you will be trained to avoid walking.
+If there isn't, it becomes a chore, and rather than being trained to walk, you will be trained to *avoid walking*.

-There seem to be two ways to fix the situation.
-The first is to lower our ambitions, and train students for small walks, jaunts around the block or to the shops.
+There are two ways to fix the situation.
+The first is to lower ambitions and go on smaller walks, closer to the walking most students really do as adults.
+It's not hiking at all!
-But what if a whole sector of the economy depends on advanced hiking skills?
+But what if a whole sector of the economy depended on advanced hiking skills?
 What if there is a need for wayfarers, explorers and hunters?
 Not everywhere can be reached by car.
 If we lower our ambitions, society as a whole loses out.